YouTube is not messing around.

 Another thing you’ll notice, on the Undercover Tourist channel page, is that you’re presented with a description that describes the video and provides links based on the contents of the video.

 The description used for a welcome video should also contain a call to action — just as your video does.
+So the video view is not the only selling source.

 If you don’t have a great welcome video, or if you don’t have a decent amount of content already populating your channel, people might not want to subscribe.
+You may get a video view, but no social media share or views on future video content.

 This, of course, is going to keep your subscriber growth low and may even lead to you wasting a good portion of your ad spend.